albertogasparin/Optiscroll/README.md

 ### update ()

-By design, OptiScroll caches some DOM properties (like `scrollHeight`, `clientHeight`, ...) in order to avoid quering the DOM (and trigger a layout) each time the user scrolls.
-Usually, the `update` method is called by an internal timer (see the `checkFrequency` global option).
+OptiScroll caches some DOM properties (like `scrollHeight`, `clientHeight`, ...) in order to avoid quering the DOM (and trigger a layout) each time the user scrolls.
+Usually the `update` method is called by an internal timer (see the `checkFrequency` global option).
 So you should not care about it.
-However, if you have disabled the auto update feature for an instance (via the `autoUpdate` option) or globally (via the `checkFrequency` option), you have to call the `update` method in your code.
+However if you have disabled the auto update feature for an instance (via the `autoUpdate` option) or globally (via the `checkFrequency` option), you have to call the `update` method in your code.

 ### destroy ()

 If you want to remove OptiScroll, this method will clean up the class names, unbind all events and remove the scrollbar elements.
-However, OptiScroll tries to be clever enough to destroy itself automatically if its element is removed from the DOM (so it avoids memory leaks).
+OptiScroll is clever enough to destroy itself automatically if its element is removed from the DOM (so it avoids memory leaks).

 ## Instance events